by PDebord and JSAGL

 “Then I have to get out of here,” Lady Death said, taking off into the air.

 Superman soared into the air himself and flew by her, snatching the medallion off her cape.
 “Not this time you don’t,” he said as he flew straight up, well out of Earth’s atmosphere, where he tossed the medallion at high speed into space.
-Just as it passed the outer edges of the solar system, the medallion exploded with a force beyond Earth’s nuclear potential.
-Meanwhile, Superman had flown back to Smallville to find only the Phantom Stranger and Lady Death awaiting.
+Just as it safely went past the Moon, the medallion exploded with a force beyond Earth’s nuclear potential.
+Meanwhile, Superman had flown back to Smallville to find only the Phantom Stranger and Lady Death awaiting him.

 “What happened to the JSA?”
 Superman asked.